SriDharan24/-100DaysOfCode/Log.md

 Today's Progress: Done a Simple Number Guessing Game Using Python.

 Thoughts : Used Random And Try & Except Method to learn About few things.

+Day 6: July 29,2025

+Today's Progress: Done a Simple Age Calculator Using Python.

+Thoughts: This app will calculate your age based on your date of birth.
+It teaches you how to use datetime, take input, and format output.